 Note: In completing Part III, column 5, note that, under section 902(b) as amended by the Taxpayer Relief Act of 1997, no taxes are deemed paid by a sixth- or lower-tier foreign corporation with respect to dividends received from lower-tier foreign corporations.

 Schedule F

-Enter the gross income and definitely allocable deductions for each foreign branch as indicated.
-For each foreign branch, attach an income statement, balance sheet, and schedule of remittances.
+Enter the gross income and definitely allocable deductions for each foreign branch (including a disregarded entity) as indicated.
+For each such foreign branch, attach an income statement, balance sheet, and schedule of remittances.

 Schedule G